CCPM-IO/.github/CONTRIBUTING.md

 ### Basic requirements

 Repositories will follow a template outlined in the: [ccpm-template-repo](https://github.com/CCPM-IO/ccpm-template-repo).
-It is strongly advised to use this repository as a template for creating any repository that will be included under the CCPM-IO organization.
+It is strongly advised to use this repository as a template for creating any repository that will be included under the CCPM I/O organization.
 Otherwise, all components will need to be created from scratch.
-Language specific frameworks will govern project structure on a more granular level (see [Github Repo Maintenance SOP](Github%20Repo%20Maintenance%20SOP.md)).
-However, each repository in the CCPM-IO organization will adhere to the following high-level template:
+Language specific frameworks will govern project structure on a more granular level (see [GitHub Repository Maintenance SOP](GitHub%20Repository%20Maintenance%20SOP.md)).
+However, each repository in the CCPM I/O organization will adhere to the following high-level template:

 ### High level structure